This is an accordion element with a series of buttons that open and close related content panels.

 I'm interested in majoring in International Studies.
 What do I do now?

-As soon as you think you are interested in majoring in IS, you should begin working toward the prerequisites in the major.
-The IS Major offers several workshops about the major every semester.
-Check out the Intro to IS Major workshop schedule and plan to attend (see News and Events tab) – they are required for all IS Majors!
-Make sure to take the time to read through this website, which will answer many questions about Options, the curriculum, etc. You are welcome to meet with an IS Major advisor, after you have attended the Intro to IS Major workshop.
+As soon as you think you are interested in majoring in IS, you should begin working toward the foundational requirements in the major.
+Undeclared students can meet with Matt Rodock, or attend drop in advising hours.
+Make sure to take the time to read through this website, which will answer many questions about Options, the curriculum, studying abroad with your IS Major, and more.

-Students find it helpful to read through the descriptions of the Tracks/Options and to look through the course lists to get a better idea about each Option’s basic theme.
-Considering a general career direction also helps narrow down your choices as well as looking at courses you’ve already taken.
-Think about which courses you’ve enjoyed the most and why.
+Students find it helpful to read through the descriptions of the Options and to look through the course lists to get a better idea about each Option’s basic theme.
+Considering a general career direction or interest also helps narrow down your choices as well as looking at courses you’ve already taken.
+Think about which courses you’ve enjoyed the most and why, and come discuss any questions with an IS Major advisor.

 What do you mean by "5th semester college-level language" course?

-Students must complete the 5th semester of one language to satisfy this requirement.
-Do not be confused by the requirement for the BA which allows students to fulfill the four-semester language requirement with a combination of two languages (3 of one language, 2 of another).
+Students must complete the 5th semester level of one language to satisfy this requirement.
+Do not be confused by the requirement for the Bachelor of Arts degree which allows students to fulfill the degree language requirement with a combination of two languages (3 of one language, 2 of another).
 Following the 3-2 combination will not satisfy the IS Major requirement.
-For example, a student studying Spanish will have to take Spanish 226 or higher.
+For example, a student studying Spanish will have to take Spanish 226 or higher to meet the IS Major requirement.

-I'm struggling with the economics requirement.
+I'm struggling with the economics foundation requirement.
 What are my options?

-Students may continue to take economics at the UW-Madison and solicit help from a tutor in the Economics department.
+Students taking economics at UW-Madison can solicit help from a tutor in the Economics department.
 You can find the list of available tutors here.
 Many students have also experienced success by utilizing the tutoring services of the Business Learning Center.

-May I take courses in the major while I am completing the prerequisites?
+May I take courses in the major while I am completing the foundational requirements?

-Yes you may, though keep in mind that the prerequisites are in place to prepare you for more advanced coursework.
+Yes you may, though keep in mind that the foundational requirements are in place to prepare you for more advanced coursework.

 When can I declare the major?